 Contact Us Today!

-Disability Discrimination Attorney in Birmingham
+Experienced Advocacy Against Disability Discrimination in Alabama

 Employers are required to provide reasonable accommodations to employees with disabilities.
-Unfortunately, this does not always happen and, in some cases, employers barely make an effort to provide these accommodations or, worse, choose to discharge employees who have requested reasonable accommodations for a qualifying disability.
+Unfortunately, this does not always happen, and, in some cases, employers barely make an effort to provide these accommodations or, worse, choose to discharge employees who have requested reasonable accommodations for a qualifying disability.

-If you have a disability that requires certain accommodations to perform the essential functions of your job, remember that the law is on your side.
-At Michel | King, our Birmingham team of employment discrimination attorneys have a track record of success in advocating for victims of disability discrimination.
-If you have a disability, and believe you were discriminated against because of it, we will fight on your behalf to ensure you receive the justice and compensation you deserve.
+If you have a disability that requires specific accommodations to perform the essential functions of your job, remember that the law is on your side.
+At Michel Allen & Sinor, our Birmingham team of employment discrimination attorneys has a track record of success in advocating for victims of disability discrimination.
+If you have a disability and believe you were discriminated against because of it, we will fight on your behalf to ensure you receive the justice and compensation you deserve.

 Your Employer’s Duty to You

-According to the Americans with Disabilities Act (ADA), as amended by the Americans with Disabilities Amendments Act (ADAAA) and other federal and state statutes, employers are required to make a reasonable accommodation for employees with a disability that is covered by the ADA.
-If you one or more of the following apply, you may be protected under the ADA and the ADAAA:
+According to the Americans with Disabilities Act (ADA), as amended by the Americans with Disabilities Amendments Act (ADAAA) and other federal and state statutes, employers must make reasonable accommodations for employees with a disability that the ADA covers.

 - A physical or mental impairment that significantly limits one or more major life activities